sunspot/sunspot/README.md

 #### Json Facet nested

-The [json facet nested queries] can be used with the following syntaxt:
+The [nested facets](http://yonik.com/solr-subfacets/) can be used with the following syntaxt:
 ```ruby
 Sunspot.search(Post) do
   json_facet(:title, nested: { field: :author_name } )